knoup/xviii/README.md

 --------------

 In addition to movement points and max attacking range, units are limited by their line of sight.
-A unit cannot cross to the other side of a tile if it is occupied by an enemy unit; likewise, a unit cannot attack an enemy on a tile if there is another enemy unit in the way.
+A unit cannot attack an enemy on a tile if there is anotherenemy unit in the way.
 Friendly units can move past each other; however, with the exception of ART and MOR, they cannot fire from behind other friendlies.

 Keyboard shortcuts & mouse commands